iuthub/Tandir-res.uz/README.md

 </p>

-## About Tandir  web-page: www.tandir-res.uz
+## About Tandir web-page:  tandir-res.uz

 Tandir is a software solution for cafe and restourant businesses made in Laravel framework and made with love by Techieland<sup>tm</sup>
 - Simple